SahilFruitwala/express-store-android/README.md

 # ExpressStore

-CSCI5708 - Mobile Computing Project - Group 3

-ExpressStore - Self Checkout App created as part of Group Project
+## ExpressStore - Self Checkout App created as part of Group Project

 Abstract : Shopping is one unavoidable task that we have to do, and a lot of time gets wasted while shopping because of the long queues for checkout, sometimes